 - Vendor management

-Distributors rely on B2B eCommerce software to connect with manufacturers, vendors and wholesalers.
+Distributors engage in B2B eCommerce, where they utilize specialized software known as eCommerce for distributors to connect with manufacturers, vendors and wholesalers.
 Getting accurate, real-time ERP data into your online store leads to a better customer experience.
 Look for synchronization options for:

 - Product and description data